-While we didn’t have as much time as we would have liked to go book hunting across the Greek Islands (Atlantis Books, my heart breaks that we couldn’t visit you in Santorini!) we did manage to duck into a few local book haunts with the limited time we had.
+While we didn’t have as much time as we would have liked to go book hunting across the Greek Islands, we still managed to put together one final Book Lover’s Guide to Greece.
+It broke my heart that we couldn’t visit the famous Atlantis Books in Santorini.
+But, we did manage to duck into a few local book haunts with the limited time we had.
 Rhodes and Crete, two islands with a history at least as rich as mainland Greece, perhaps moreso, hid bookish surprises that we were delighted to uncover.

 Rhodes Public Library